bgschiller/winnow/docs/extending_winnow.rst

        "value_types": ["collection", "collection_any"]
     }

 Finally, we need to provide instructions for building SQL to answer that query.
-Let's do that using a special case handler to begin with, but we'll revisit this decision in another section.
+Let's do that using a special case handler to begin with, but we'll revisit this decision in the next section.

 .. code-block :: python